 - Accrue PTO and EIB, if duration of suspension without pay is less than a full calendar month and

-- Receive group insurance coverage as long as premiums obligations are met.
+- Receive group insurance coverage if premiums obligations are met.

-For details on the eligibility and processes involved with Workers’ Compensation insurance, please refer to the Worker’s Compensation Insurance Policy (UTMDACC Institutional Policy ADM0276).
+For details on the eligibility and processes involved with Workers’ Compensation insurance, please refer to the Worker’s Compensation Insurance Policy (MD Anderson Institutional Policy # ADM0276).

-- In case of incapacity from work, the employee or manager should notify Employee Health on the first day.
-If a health care provider takes the employee off work on the day of injury, the employee receives full pay for that day.
+- In case of incapacity from work, the employee or manager should notify Employee Health on the earlier of the day of the injury or the first day of leave.
+If a health care provider removes the employee from work on the day of injury, the employee receives full pay for that day.

-- Employees may take the first 7 days as Leave Without Pay, or may use PTO for the first 16 hours followed by EIB to receive full pay during the first 7 days if accrued leave is available.
+- Employees may take the first seven days as Leave Without Pay, or may use Paid Time Off for the first 16 hours followed by Extended Illness Bank to receive full pay during the first seven days if accrued leave is available.

-- Educational appointees may take the first 7 days as Leave Without Pay or use any applicable accrued benefits of educational sick leave and/or annual leave, to receive full pay during the first 7 days if accrued leave is available.
+- Educational appointees may take the first seven days as Leave Without Pay or use any applicable accrued benefits of educational sick leave and/or annual leave, to receive full pay during the first seven days if accrued leave is available.

 Coordination with FMLA

-Compensable injuries are not eligible for Reduced Paid Leave (RPL) benefits.
+Compensable injuries are not eligible for Reduced Paid Leave benefits.